 No Proxy may be voted for more people than the number of nominees listed below.
-Shares represented by all Proxies received by the Board and not so marked as to withhold authority to vote for any individual director will be voted "FOR" the election of all the nominees named below (unless one or more nominees becomes unable or unwilling to serve).
+Shares represented by all Proxies received by the Board and not marked to vote against or to withhold authority to vote for any individual director will be voted "FOR" the election of all the nominees named below (unless one or more nominees becomes unable or unwilling to serve).
 All of the nominees have indicated their willingness to serve if elected, but if any should become unable or unwilling to stand for election, Proxies may be voted for a substitute nominee designated by the Board.
 No nominations for directors were received from stockholders and no other candidates are eligible for election as directors at the Annual Meeting.

 The following table and the paragraphs following the table set forth information regarding the current ages, positions, and business experience of the current directors of the Company, all of whom are being nominated for election to the Board:

-Name

-Position

-Age

-Initial Year in
+Name Position Age Initial Year in Office

-8. Office

-Chairman of the Board and Chief Executive Officer 52 2009
+Ted Karkus Chairman of the Board and Chief Executive Officer 54 2009

-Director 52 2009
+Mark Burnett Director 54 2009

-Director 50 2009
+Mark Frank Director 52 2009

-Director 56 2009
+Louis Gleckel, MD Director 58 2009

-Director 63 2009
+Mark Leventhal Director 65 2009

-Director 48 2009
+James McCubbin Director 50 2009

-Director Director Director Director Director52Director50Director56Director63

 TED KARKUS has been the Chairman of the Board and the Chief Executive Officer of the Company since June 2009.
 Mr. Karkus was formerly the managing member of Forrester Financial, LLC, a management consulting firm founded by Mr. Karkus in 2001.
-Forrester provided a wide range of services to emerging-growth companies, including the structuring and raising of working capital as well as assisting management in developing operational, marketing and financial strategies.
-Mr. Karkus was the primary investor in all portfolio company financings and had extensive relationships with investment bankers, the media and a network of institutional investors and high net worth individuals.
-Mr. Karkus was instrumental in assisting the turn around of ID Biomedical, an influenza vaccine manufacturer, which in 2005 was sold to GalaxoSmithKline for over \$1.4 billion.
-He provided financing, investment bankers, substantial sponsorship and successfully advocated for the restructuring of management.
+Forrester Financial LLC provided a wide range of services to emerging-growth companies, including the structuring and raising of working capital as well as assisting management in developing operational, marketing and financial strategies.
+Mr. Karkus was instrumental in assisting the turnaround of ID Biomedical, an influenza vaccine manufacturer, which in 2005 was sold to GlaxoSmithKline plc for over \$1.4 billion.
 Mr. Karkus has twenty-five years of experience in securities and capital markets including two years with Fahnestock & Co.
-Inc., a full-service brokerage firm, where he was Senior Vice President, Director of Institutional Equities and four years at S.G.
+Inc., a full-service brokerage firm, where he was Senior Vice President, Director of Institutional Equities, and four years at S.G.
 Warburg, an investment bank, where he was an institutional equity salesman and developed a large network of institutional investors.
 Mr. Karkus graduated with an MBA from Columbia University Graduate School of Business in 1984 where he received Beta Gamma Sigma honors.
 He graduated Magna Cum Laude from Tufts University in 1981.

-Mr. Karkus brings extensive financial structuring as well as operational and marketing strategy experience to the Board, including engineering successful restructuring and turn-around scenarios in the pharmaceutical industry.
-These skills, as well as Mr. Karkus's experience as our Chairman and Chief Executive Officer, along with his knowledge of and deep genuine interest in our Company, management skills and business savvy, and his performance as a Board member of the Company, led the Board to conclude that he should be nominated to serve another term as a director.
+Mr. Karkus brings extensive financial structuring as well as operational and marketing strategy experience to our Board, including successful restructuring and turn-around scenarios in the pharmaceutical industry.
+These skills, as well as Mr. Karkus' experience as our Chairman and Chief Executive Officer, along with his deep knowledge of and genuine interest in our Company, management skills and business savvy, and his performance as a Board member of the Company, led the Board to conclude that he should be nominated to serve another term as a director.